Synexar Pulse — Procedural Documentation Platform

 IT & Security

+Cerner SMART-on-FHIR production access, Epic integration-ready.
+Azure-hosted with Microsoft Entra ID and row-level security.
 HIPAA-compliant, SOC 2 ready.
-Azure-hosted with Microsoft Entra ID and row-level security.

 Practice Managers